 Greenwich has long been known for its maritime past and royal residences.
 However, most people know of it for Greenwich Mean Time and as the location of the Prime Meridian.
-The 0 Longitude Line cuts right through the borough…actually, it’s one of the things to ‘see’ in Greenwich!
+The 0 Longitude Line cuts right through the borough…actually, it’s one of the top things to see in Greenwich!

 We are highlighting the best things to do in Greenwich, London.
-We include information about each sight, top tips for visiting, a useful map link and a handy Greenwich tourist map at the end of the post.
+We include information about each sight, top tips for visiting, and a handy Greenwich tourist map link at the end of the post.

 MAP.
 If you are searching for the best food in Greenwich, look no further than the Greenwich Market.
 The amazing aromas wafting from the Greenwich Market help to draw in customers (like us!).
 There are 47 food stalls serving an array of cuisine – an even more vendors selling antiques, jewelry and fashionable clothing.

 Pro Tip: The Greenwich Market is open Tuesday through Sunday and on Bank Holidays from 10am until 5:30pm.
-And, while the goods and food obviously cost money, it is completely free to go in and look around.
+And, while the goods and food obviously cost money, it is completely free to go in and look around the Greenwich Market.

-Learn about Naval Navigation at the National Maritime Museum
+#2 Learn about Naval Navigation at the National Maritime Museum Greenwich

 MAP.
 The free, interactive Maritime Museum is a fun place to learn about the region’s nautical past.
-With designated educational play areas for young kids and interesting visual displays for adults, the museum is entertaining for people of all ages.
+With designated educational play areas for young kids and interesting visual displays for adults, the Greenwich Maritime Museum is entertaining for people of all ages.

-The modern museum displays historic boats that were used in the area.
+The modern Maritime Museum displays historic boats that were used in the area.
 Walls are covered with old wooden figureheads (which were used as decoration for the front of ships) and fascinating maps of the world.
-The accompanying information provides interesting facts and info.
+The accompanying information provides interesting facts and more Maritime Museum info.